Helenus (son of Priam): Trojan War

 Helenus is described by Homer as being the greatest of augurs.
 He advises Hector to challenge any Achaean to a duel, which Telemonian Ajax accepts.
 Helenus led the third battalion of the Trojan forces along with his brother Deiphobus.
 He was also part of the Trojan forces led by his brother Hector that beat the Greeks back from the plains west of Troy, and attacked their camp in the Iliad.
-He is wounded in the hand by Menelaus and forced to retreat.
+After killing Deipyrus, he is wounded in the hand by Menelaus and forced to retreat.

 In the final year of the Trojan War, Helenus vied against his brother Deiphobus for the hand of Helen after the death of their brother Paris, but Helen was awarded to Deiphobus.
 Disgruntled over his loss, Helenus retreated to Mount Ida, where Odysseus later captured him.
 He tells Odysseus, perhaps after torture or coercion, how to capture Troy: they would win if they stole the Trojan Palladium, brought the bones of Pelops to Troy, and persuaded Neoptolemus (Achilles' son by the Scyrian princess Deidamia) and Philoctetes (who possessed Heracles' bow and arrows) to join the Greeks in the war.
 Neoptolemus was hiding from the war at Scyrus, but the Greeks retrieved him.